Oil majors slash 2020 spending 20% after prices slump

 LONDON (Reuters) - The world’s biggest oil and gas companies are slashing spending this year following a collapse in oil prices driven by a slump in demand because of coronavirus and a price war between the top exporters Saudi Arabia and Russia.

-Cuts already announced by five major oil companies including Saudi Aramco 2222.SE and Royal Dutch Shell (RDSa.L) come to a combined $25 billion, or a drop of 20% from their initial spending plans of $27 billion.
+Cuts already announced by five major oil companies including Saudi Aramco (2222.SE) and Royal Dutch Shell (RDSa.L) come to a combined $25 billion, or a drop of 20% from their initial spending plans of $27 billion.

 Norway’s Equinor (EQNR.OL) said on Wednesday it would cut capital expenditure, or capex, by some $2 billion while Chevron (CVX.N) said on Tuesday it would slash its capex this year by $4 billion.